Jordan-Meier/bookstore-drupal/README.md

 ### Description

-This week's code review is a a website for an independent bookstore.
+This week's code review is a a website for an independent bookstore, built using Drupal 7.

 ![screenshot of the bookworm mock site](sites/all/images/screenshot.jpg)